EVikramss/ECOM/README.md

 ```
 Note: Please check the cost before running this project.
 A rough estimate is given in docs/costEstimate along with the User guide.

 This project is completely automated using Jenkins build for CI/CD.
-Architecture for the application & build systems is shown below.
+Architecture for the application & build system is shown below.

+Application Architecture

 ![ECOM](docs/ECOM.jpg)